 What’s Being Done?

-The AIM Initiative is a University-wide collaboration that includes the Division of Digital Learning, the UCF Libraries, the Faculty Center for Teaching and Learning (FCTL), the UCF Bookstore, and other University stakeholders.
+The AIM Initiative is a University-wide collaboration that includes the Division of Digital Learning, the UCF Libraries, the Faculty Center for Teaching and Learning (FCTL), the UCF Bookstore, Office of the Provost and Academic Affairs, and other University stakeholders.
 The strategic approach of the AIM Initiative can be illustrated by four pillars, which individually contribute to reducing the cost of instructional materials to students while jointly supporting a unified effort to bring AIM to scale.
 The four pillars are First Day, Open Educational Resources, Library-Sourced Materials, and Affordability Counts.

 Commercial publishers and other for-profit entities are working with UCF to offer students discounts on educational content and/or courseware solutions.
 Currently, the initiative is focusing on implementing an inclusive access program through the UCF Bookstore called First Day.

 “Open Educational Resources are teaching, learning, and research materials that reside in the public domain or have been released under an open license that permits no-cost access, use, adaption, and redistribution by others with no or limited restrictions.” (cf. Hewlett Foundation, OER Defined)

 The UCF Libraries are working with faculty to identify library eBooks available as one·to·one replacements of course texts and resources.
 The library will check for eBook candidates that allow unlimited users and offer favorable digital rights management (DRM).

 Contact your Subject or Campus Librarian for more information.

 The Affordability Counts program, managed by Florida International University (FIU), was created as a direct response to the increasing costs of textbooks in higher education.
 FIU Online’s team established the initiative to recognize faculty who actively make changes to their courses in an effort to advance course material affordability across state universities and colleges.

 Textbook Reporting Requirement